rapid7/insightconnect-plugins/otrs/help.md

 * 3.0.4 - Fixed issue where SLA and Service would be set if passed as a parameter for the action Create
 * 3.0.5 - Update dependency to PyOTRS v2.1 for security bug [CWE-601](https://cwe.mitre.org/data/definitions/601.html)
 * 4.0.0 - Updated the Web Service configuration file | Update dependency on PyOTRS | Fixed issue where Article and Attachment was required to update a ticket in action `update` | Added an External Parameters field to action `search` | Fixed issue with action `search` where dynamic fields were not used correctly for searching | Fixed issue where Escalation parameters where not set to the right type
+* 4.0.1 - Fix issue in Retrieve action to handle Escalation parameters being returned as strings | Adds new parameter No Article to update, this will submit updates to a ticket without adding a generated article

 ## References